Considerations Before Selling Your Second Property

 Image 1

-3. Capitalizing on Market Appreciation: As property values rise, selling can allow you to realize gains and potentially reinvest in other ventures or diversify your portfolio.
+3. Market Appreciation: With significant real estate market appreciation, selling can allow owners to realize capital gains and reinvest in other ventures or diversify their investment portfolio.

-• 1031 Exchange: By initiating a 1031 exchange, you can defer capital gains taxes by reinvesting in a similar property.
-Complying with specific timelines, such as identifying a new property within 45 days and completing the purchase within 180 days, is essential.
-Working with qualified intermediaries ensures adherence to these requirements.
+• 1031 Exchange: This strategy allows deferral of capital gains taxes by reinvesting proceeds into a similar investment property.
+Follow key timelines such as identifying new property within 45 days and acquisition within 180 days post-sale, possibly using a qualified intermediary to maintain compliance.

 Ready to leap?